hhru/api/docs_eng/employer_vacancies.md

 ### Errors

 * `403 Forbidden` – current user is not an employer or extension is impossible.
+* `404 Not Found` – current user does not have privileges to extend vacancies
-* `404 Not Found` – the vacancy does not exist or the current user cannot extend it.
+* `404 Not Found` – the vacancy does not exist

 In addition to an HTTP code, the server can return [error reason](errors.md#vacancies-prolongate).